September 4, 2009

-In view of possible terrorist attacks, the authorities cut the main road arteries of Colombo and mobile operators announced the suspension of messaging services for six hours.
+In view of possible terrorist attacks, the authorities cut the main road arteries of Colombo and mobile operators announced the suspension of courier services for six hours.

-Sri Lanka President Mahinda Rajapaksa attended the capital's seafront Galle Face Green, where he attended a military parade and listened up the national anthem at a ceremony boycotted by the main opposition parties.
+The President of Sri Lanka, Mahinda Rajapaksa, came to the capital's seafront Galle Face Green, where he attended a military parade and listened up the national anthem at a ceremony boycotted by the main opposition parties.

 The LTTE has a dubious record on human rights and is considered a terrorist organization by 32 countries, but also manages a small de facto state in its territory, with an independent judiciary, health services and police, and authority customs.

-The guerrillas fighting for more than two decades for an independent state in the east and north of the country, where Tamils are the majority, and yet resist the attacks of Army bunkers lines that make up the front.
+The guerrilla struggle more than two decades for an independent state in the east and north of the country, where Tamils are in the majority, and yet resists the attacks of Army bunkers lines that make up the front.

 And today the city suffered the explosion of another engine with an electric transformer, without causing any injuries.

-With rates of education and health that are the envy of the subcontinent, the Indian Ocean island is nevertheless a victim of a conflict between decades to Tamils and Sinhalese and has left more than 65,000 dead.
+With some education and health indices that are the envy of the subcontinent, Indian Island is nonetheless a victim of decades conflict between Tamils and Sinhalese ago that has left more than 65,000 dead.

-Today, President Rajapaksa said these problems will be only "temporary", that short-term difficulties serve to bring a brighter future and that Sri Lanka has the confidence of the international community.
+Today, President Rajapaksa said that these problems will only be "temporary", the short-term difficulties will bring a brighter future and that Sri Lanka has the confidence of the international community.

-However, while the Government collected in a statement it had "celebrations jubilant over the country," the situation in the de facto capital of rebels, Kilinochchi, brought this out the existence of two Sri Lankans.
+However, while the Government collected in a statement it had "a jubilant celebrations across the country," the situation in the de facto capital of rebels, Kilinochchi, got well demonstrated the existence of two Sri Lankans.

-"Everything is standard today.
+“Aquí todo está hoy normal.
 People have gone to work like any other day.
 No special celebration.
-This is land tamil "he told Efe a manager of a local NGO, who requested anonymity.
+This is Tamil homeland, "he told Efe responsible of a local NGO who requested anonymity.